Prevalence of rabies: South America

 In some parts of South America, rabies is contracted by humans most often from vampire bats.
 Vampire bats usually feed on the blood of wildlife or livestock, but sometimes they use humans too, especially in areas where the Amazon rainforest habitat of the bats has been destroyed.
 Vampire bats' attacks on humans have occurred in various parts of Latin America, such as the Amazon region of Peru, and the Ecuadorian Amazon.
 In Brazil, human rabies outbreaks mediated by bats are most common in the Amazon region and in the Northeast, although they occur in other parts of the country too.

 Europe

-Several countries in Europe have been designated rabies-free jurisdictions: Austria, Belgium, Bulgaria, Czechia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Latvia, Luxembourg, Malta, Montenegro, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.

 Terrestrial rabies has been eliminated in many European countries, although it is sporadically found in some areas of Europe, mainly in Eastern Europe.
+In the European Union, all countries are rabies free, except Hungary, Poland, Romania and Slovakia.
+The latter was previously free of rabies, but has lost its status as a rabies free country, after the reemergence of the disease.
+There were no rabies cases in Slovakia between August 2006 and January 2013, and between 2016 and September 2022.
+Among countries outside the EU, Andorra, Iceland, Liechtenstein, Monaco, San Marino, Norway (mainland), Switzerland and the United Kingdom are free of terrestrial rabies, according to the Centers for Disease Control and Prevention.
+In Western European countries, the presence of lyssaviruses in bats remains the main concern with regard to rabies.
+In countries of Europe where rabies still occurs in terrestrial animals, red foxes are the main vector.

-In the European Union, deaths from rabies in the past decades have been mainly from acquiring the disease abroad, although there have been cases of indigenous acquired human rabies too (from a stray dog in 2025 in Romania, and from a bat in 2019 in France - see sections below).
+In the European Union, deaths from rabies in the past decades have been mainly from acquiring the disease abroad, although there have been cases of indigenous acquired human rabies too (from a stray dog in 2025 in Romania, and from a bat in 2019 in France – see sections below).
 However, the war in Ukraine has led to concerns about a possible rabies outbreak on the continent.
 Ukraine has reported cases of human deaths due to rabies in 2024 and 2023.